 It is easy to pick a good dragon fruit.
 Just check if it is firm and not too soft.
 Select a fruit that is even in color.
 Use a knife to slice it in half.
 You can scoop out the flesh using a spoon or remove the peel and slice the flesh into smaller pieces.
 Dragon fruit is freeze dried and commercially available as a powder, which can be used as a substitute for the fruit.

+There are many uses of dragon fruit in skin care.
+It can be used for skin tightening and for pimples.
 Here’s how you can use dragon fruit on your skin.

 How To Use Dragon Fruit On Skin